greedoftheendless/Package-manager/README.md

-# pkgmanager — A Terminal UI Package Manager Helper
+# pkgfinder — A Terminal UI Package Manager Helper

-`pkgmanager` is a simple **Bash-based terminal UI (TUI) tool** to help you search, compare, and install packages from Arch Linux package managers (`pacman`, `yay`, `paru`).
+`pkgfinder` is a simple **Bash-based terminal UI (TUI) tool** to help you search, compare, and install packages from Arch Linux package managers (`pacman`, `yay`, `paru`).
 It also tracks your history and lets you explore featured tools by tags.

 ---